Newbeebeep/nashville-crime-calls-clean/README.md

 - Q5: What’s the average trip duration by TSP strategy and time of day?

 ## Tools Used
-Python, Pandas, SQL, GeoPandas, Folium, Power BI
+Python, Pandas, SQL, GeoPandas, Folium

 ## Methodology
 - Data Cleaning and Preprocessing